ivanj26/N-ything/README.md

 # N-ything

+`English version`

+The eight queens puzzle is the problem of placing eight chess queens on an 8×8 chessboard so that no two queens threaten each other; thus, a solution requires that no two queens share the same row, column, or diagonal.
+The eight queens puzzle is an example of the more general n queens problem of placing n non-attacking queens on an n×n chessboard, for which solutions exist for all natural numbers n with the exception of n = 2 and n = 3

+`Indonesia version`

 N-ything problem merupakan modifikasi N-queen problem.
 Perbedaannya, buah catur yang menjadi pertimbangan bukan hanya ratu (queen), namun juga meliputi kuda (knight), gajah (bishop), dan benteng (rook).
 Seperti N-queen problem, permasalahan dari N-ything problem